Faezeh-Kh/Coverage4DSLs/README.md

 - **coverage_Tool**: the coverage computation tool (`coverage.computation` plugin) and the textual syntax of the DSL-Specific Coverage metalanguage.
 - **faultLocalization_Tool**: the fault localization tool (`faultLocalization` plugin).
 - **testing_tool**: the plugins of our testing framework that are used for the definition and execution of the test cases for executable models (To access the latest version of them, use the [main repository](https://gitlab.univ-nantes.fr/naomod/faezeh-public/xtdl)).
-- **evaluation_tool**: a tool for evaluating both coverage and fault localization tools.
 2. *xDSLs*: the implementation of four Executable Domain-Specific Languages (xDSLs) of our case study, including:

     2.1. **xFSM** (taken from [GEMOC official samples](https://github.com/eclipse/gemoc-studio/tree/master/official_samples/K3FSM))